HeyYouWhoMe/BroadcastViewer/README.md

 await _eventHub.Send(receivedText, "86f9519b-fbde-4f86-828e-75f37df17665");  // Put the Persona Guid you want to filter for, here!
 ```

-You might wish to ponder this, because you could create a separate EventHubService, and separate Event Hub, and send every single Regular broadcast into that Event Hub, that way you could build a map of the personas of the ™ Me world around you that interested you!
+You might wish to ponder this, because you could create a separate EventHubService, and separate Event Hub, and send every single Regular broadcast into that Event Hub, that way you could build a map of the personas of the Who™ Me world around you that interested you!
 But if you do that, you will also need to add the service-call line of code to the Immediate and Relayable BroadcastReceivers as well, and this is because the definition of a Regular persona is one that is neither Immediate nor Relayable.

 Before we complete the Service, let's make sure that this Companion App also firehoses the Remote Pilot's "Control Station" data, straight into the same Event Hub.